Periodontal Therapy Mt. Pleasant MI

 • Gum Surgery: For advanced stages of gum disease, gum surgery may be needed to remove diseased tissue and restore your oral health.

 • Laser Dentistry: This revolutionary treatment may eliminate the need for gum surgery.
-Dental lasers can be used to safely remove diseased tissue while minimizing the risk of infection, reduce bleeding, and promote a faster healing response from the body.
+Dental lasers can be used to safely remove diseased tissue while minimizing the risk of infection, reducing bleeding, and promoting a faster healing response from the body.

 Periodontal Therapy FAQs